Green Square, New South Wales: Green Square Primary School

 The new primary school will provide fit-for-purpose learning spaces and include additional facilities designed for both school and community use.
 Architect BVN's competition-winning design also includes spaces that can be used at night and on weekends by the broader community.
 The City of Sydney has committed $25 million towards the integrated community facilities that will be shared by local residents and businesses outside of school hours.
 The new school will be built on the old South Sydney Hospital site on Joynton Avenue.
 It will sit next to the Waranara Early Learning Centre, across the road from the Gunyama Park Aquatic Centre and close to the Green Square Library.

 Railway Operations Centre (ROC)

 Sydney's entire rail network is controlled by the state-of-the-art Rail Operations Centre (ROC) which was built in 2019.
 The 2,000-square-metre, four-storey facility is located in Wyndham Street near Green Square.

 Sydney Trains' ROC controls Sydney's rail network by incorporating many different systems into this single location.
 The ROC incorporates a 33m display screen which is the largest display screen in the Southern Hemisphere.

+Streets

+Ngamuru Avenue

+Ngamuru Avenue is a street with a single traffic lane in each direction and a 2-way cycleway.
+"Ngamuru" is a word from the Gadigal language - nga (see), muru (path).
+This means 'to see the way' or 'compass'.

+It was previously known as the "Green Square to Ashmore connector" (GS2AC).

+The street was originally investigated in the Green Square Structural Masterplan 1997.
+The street was presented on option 1 for the South Sydney Development Corporation Green Square plan as "Cross Street".
+It was also identified as "New Cross Street" in a 2004 traffic study.